R. Alton Lee

-Roy Alton Lee (born 24 May 1931) is professor emeritus of history at the University of South Dakota, where he taught American history.
+Roy Alton Lee (May 24, 1931 – December 7, 2024) was an American professor emeritus of history at the University of South Dakota, where he taught American history.
 After retiring in 1996, he moved to Kansas and authored works on Kansas history.
 He has written books on John Romulus Brinkley and other purveyors of pseudoscience.
 He was nominated for the sixth annual William Rockhill Nelson Award honoring literary excellence by Kansas and Missouri writers.

 Biography

 He was born on May 24, 1931, and he married Marilyn Joyce Kurzava in Kansas City, Missouri.
 He was professor of history at the University of South Dakota and after retiring in 1996, he moved to Kansas and authored works on Kansas history.

+Lee died on December 7, 2024 at the age of 93.